-Utilising the Listening Back Chrome Browser Extension, the Browser Duo browses online, creating a soundscape generated by the real time sonification of internet cookies.
+Live performance at Black Box, UNSWAD, Sydney, utilising the Listening Back Chrome Browser Extension.
+The Browser Duo browses online to create a soundscape generated by the real time sonification of internet cookies.

 An immersive sound installation that exposes the proliferation of ubiquitous online surveillance via the real time sonification of internet tracking cookies.
 Named after the computer science term “magic cookie” internet cookies are commonly used for data profiling by advertising, corporations and governments, by placing a small file on the user’s computer.
 The relative invisibility of digital surveillance, and the proliferation of consumer modes of online surveillance has both intensified and rendered ambivalent our relationships to being surveyed.
 Sound provides a means for listening back to some of the imperceivable surveillance infrastructures that monitor our habitual online browsing.

 A 16 day composition that gradually and completely bit crushes my 2015 Yellow Bell album.
 A process of sonic destruction unfolds in response to a group show where visual artists (Alex Gawronski, Jelena Telecki) destroy and reassemble their work, to create new work, and question the dominance of commercial imperatives within art.

 Composition for WiFi, GPS, Architecture, Furniture and People, explores sound as a method of socio-political investigation.
 Working with the properties of sound as a vibrational force WiFi and GPS networks are sonified into sub-frequencies specifically tuned to the room, thereby causing architecture and furniture to vibrate.
 By translating humanly imperceptible networks into the medium of sonic vibration, we are reminded that every object and every being, contains resonate frequencies that can be activated through sound.